-We recommend that you discuss concerns or problems with the teacher before contacting the principal.
-Usually a call to the teacher will clear up any concerns or information regarding special classroom events.
+We recommend that you discuss concerns or problems with the teacher before contacting the principal or assistant principal.
+Usually a call to the teacher will clear up any concerns and/or provide information regarding special classroom events.
 Since we do not interrupt instructional time, please leave a voice mail message for the teacher so s/he can return your call.